Agglomerative Hierarchical Clustering for Selecting Valid Instrumental Variables: The Effect of Immigration on Wages

+Many studies\footnote{An overview of the literature can be found in \citet{Dustmann2016impact}.} have tried estimating the contemporaneous effects of immigration on labor market outcomes via some variant of the following equation:

-Here, there are three years $t \in \{1990, 2000, 2010\}$ and 722 commuting zones $l$.
-The dependent variable $\Delta y_{lt}$ is the change in log weekly wages of high-skilled workers.
-The independent variables are $\Delta immi_{l,t}$, denoting the \textit{current} change of immigrants in employment, and $\Delta immi_{l,t-10}$, denoting the same change ten years ago (note the lagged time subscript).
-The variables are differenced to eliminate commuting-zone fixed effects.
-The coefficients of interest are the short-term (contemporaneous) effect $\beta^{short}$ and the long-term effect $\beta^{long}$.
+with year $t$, location $l$, the outcome $\Delta y_{lt}$ being the change in log weekly wages of high-skilled workers.
+The independent variable is $\Delta immi_{l,t}$, denoting the current change of immigrants in employment.
+The coefficient of interest is the short-term (contemporaneous) effect $\beta^{short}$.
 Decade fixed-effects are captured by $\psi_{t}$ and $\varepsilon_{lt}$ is the error term.
-Commuting-zone fixed effects are eliminated through first-differencing as is standard with panel data \citep[see e.g.][, p.
+Commuting-zone fixed effects are eliminated through first-differencing as is standard with panel data \citep[][, p.
 315]{Wooldridge2010Econometric}.
-This regression is canonical in migration economics.
-The authors use data from the Census Integrated Public Use Micro Samples and the American Community Survey \citep{Ruggles2015Integrated}.
+The dataset used for estimation is taken from \citet*{Basso2015Association}, who use data from the Census Integrated Public Use Micro Samples and the American Community Survey \citep{Ruggles2015Integrated} with $t \in \{1990, 2000, 2010\}$ and 722 commuting zones.

-The key econometric challenge is that migrants select where to live endogenously.
-For example, migrants might choose where to live based on economic conditions in a region.
-This creates a bias in the estimates.
+The key econometric challenge is that migrants choose where to live endogenously, for example, based on economic conditions in a region, creating bias in the estimates.
 A much-used estimation strategy to address this issue is to use historical settlement patterns of migrants from many countries of origin as instruments.
-When earlier migrants attract migrant at later points in time, the instruments are relevant.
-This identification strategy dates back to \citet*{Altonji1991effects}.
-The papers that use this type of instrument in this context are numerous \citep{Jaeger2020Shift}.
+When earlier migrants attract migrants at later points in time, the instruments are relevant.
+This identification strategy dates back to \citet*{Altonji1991effects} and many papers use it \citep[see][]{Jaeger2020Shift}.
+This approach is canonical and highly relevant in applied economics.
+In a recent paper, \citet{Goldsmith-Pinkham2020Bartik} discuss a class of IVs which are extensively used in labor economics.
+These so-called shift-share IVs combine the previous settlement shares with aggregate-level shocks, so-called shifts.
+A sufficient condition for this type of IVs to be valid is that all shares are valid. \citet{Apfel2024Relaxing} discusses the use of IV selection methods for shift-share instrumental variable analysis in this context.